stolostron/rhacm-docs/_pages/special_considerations.md

 If you must use `*`, make sure to only use a single `*` per line.
 If necessary, separate paragraphs with multiple single asterisks into several lines to avoid formatting or build issues.

-Additionally to only appearing once per line, a single  `*` should also be enclosed in backticks, not in codeblocks.
+Additionally to only appearing once per line, a single  `*` should also be enclosed in backticks, not in a codeblock.

 ## IP addresses